sagemath/trac_to_gh/Issue 6472.md

 In particular the binomial involving a should raise d to the power 262144=2<sup>18</sup>, not 4096=2<sup>12</sup> as Sage reports.

 I suspect that the reason is that by default Sage uses Singular to implement groebner_basis, and Singular has limitations on the size of exponents.
-See http://www.singular.uni-kl.de/Manual/latest/sing_343.htm#SEC384 which in particular says
+See https://www.singular.uni-kl.de/Manual/4-0-2/sing_455.htm which in particular says

 ```
-the maximal allowed exponent of a ring variable depends on the ordering of the ring and is at least 32767.
+the maximal allowed exponent of a ring variable depends on the ordering of the ring
+and is at least 32767.
 ```
+(I suppose "least" is a typo, should be "most"...)

 Issue created by migration from https://trac.sagemath.org/ticket/6472